humanprotocol/hmt-escrow/README.md

 2. Now switch to Worker 2 and enter a fortune prediction (it should be different from Worker 1).

 We have now provided 2 predictions from 2 Workers.
 Lets check the status of the job again by navigating to http://ec2-3-15-230-238.us-east-2.compute.amazonaws.com:3001
 You should see account balance for Worker 1 and 2 has increased by the relevant amount.
-The final results URL can be found by navigating to the Job Launcher (http://ec2-3-15-230-238.us-east-2.compute.amazonaws.com:3000).
+The final results URL can be found by navigating to the Job Launcher (http://ec2-3-15-230-238.us-east-2.compute.amazonaws.com:3000) and entering the Escrow contract address into the searchbar.

 # Running Locally